AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-You may think a wrecked car is a hunk of junk.
-However, in some cases, you may be able to sell it for salvage parts from the comfort of your home.
+A wrecked car might seem like a hunk of junk—however, in some cases, you may be able to sell it for salvage parts from the comfort of your home.

 Savings icon